devdigital/Cake.Mix/README.md

 #load "nuget:?package=Cake.Mix&version=0.4.0"
 ```

 This ensures any breaking changes in future versions of the package do not break your build script.
-It also ensures that the local `tools` folder isn't using a cached version on the package on updates.
+It also ensures that the local `tools` folder isn't using a cached version of the package on updates.

 The latest version number of the package can be checked in the [Change Log](/CHANGELOG.md).